 The Board has long recognized the need for more advanced training for chief deputies and veteran deputies in supervisory positions.
-During 2005, the Board, through its continuing education training delivery contractor, Temple University, provided supervisory training to 16 supervisory deputies.
-This training was on the Incident Command System and included Legal Updates and Flying Armed.
+During 2006, the Board, through its continuing education training delivery contractor, Temple University, provided supervisory training to 33 supervisory deputies.
+Both Basic and Advanced Supervisory Skills courses were offered, each including Legal Updates.